sandeepmadve/spring-ems-api/README.md

-# spring-ems-api
+# EMS
-Employee Management System - REST APIs using Springboot
+Employee Management System - a web based application built as per REST guidelines using Springboot